Best Online Casinos in Canada 2021 🍁

 The closest effort came when Quebec tried blocking gaming sites’ ISPs.
 The Supreme Court struck down this attempt in 2018.

-Many of the best online casinos in Canada accept CDN.
+Many of the best casino operators in Canada accept CAD.
 Furthermore, most gaming sites recommended on this page accept deposits in Canadian dollars.

-You can also make bets at online casinos for real money with CDN.
-This scenario lets you avoid making mental conversions (e.g., CDN to USD) while playing.
+You can also make bets at online casinos for real money with CAD.
+This scenario lets you avoid making mental conversions (e.g., CAD to USD) while playing.

 The Canadian internet gambling market features many top-rated online casinos.
 Therefore, it’s difficult to choose one site that stands above the rest.